Troubleshooting Common iPhone Issues

 - Reset Network Settings: Go to Settings > General > Reset > Reset Network Settings.
 Note that this will erase saved Wi-Fi passwords.

-4. iPhone Freezing or Lagging
+4. iPhone Freezing or Crashing

 Solutions: